mgb513/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

   ]
 })
 ```
-These paired charts reveal a lake-wide decline in fish populations over 2023–2024, with all two of the three species (Trout, Bass) showing downward trends — but the station breakdown exposes where the damage is worst.
-While East, North, and South stations show relatively stable or gradual declines, West Station stands out with the steepest drop, particularly for Trout (the most pollution-sensitive species).
-This geographic pattern aligns directly with the heavy metal contamination data: West Station sits nearest to ChemTech Manufacturing, and the fish populations there are collapsing fastest.
+These paired charts reveal a lake-wide decline in fish populations over 2023–2024, with two of the three species (Trout, Bass) showing downward trends — but the station breakdown exposes where the damage is worst.
+While East, North, and South stations show relatively stable, gradual declines, or patterns of decline and recovery, West Station stands out with the steepest drop, particularly for Trout (the most pollution-sensitive species).
+This geographic pattern aligns directly with the heavy metal contamination data: <b>Nearest to ChemTech Manufacturing, the fish populations are most affected.</b> A closer look at the West Station's fish population over two years illustrates the changes by fish species.

 <!--